A Tribute to the Work of Dr William Marx by Professor Jane Cartwright

 William’s thesis (supervised by Elizabeth Salter and Derek Pearsall) was on a fifteenth-century Middle English text called The Devil’s Parliament and he published a monograph discussing this and the vernacular reception of the doctrine of the Redemption with Boydell and Brewer as well as a scholarly edition of the text in the Middle English Texts series.
 William has been at the forefront of discussions on editorial methodology and has published editions of the Harrowing of Hell and the Destruction of Jerusalem, An English Chronicle, The Complaint of Our Lady and the Gospel of Nicodemus, as well as the Devil’s Parliament.
 Three of these texts were produced for the prestigious Middle English Texts series and since 2000 William has played a crucial role as Joint General Editor of the series generously contributing his time and expertise to ensure that other important and, often little-known, Middle English texts see the light of day.
 He’s worked with scholars from the UK, Japan, Tenerife, Italy, Canada, Scandinavia and the USA – assisting both senior academics and early career researchers with their editions.
 Between 2000 and 2010 William was also Editor and Joint General Editor (with Janet) of Trivium, an academic journal that was one of the most significant publications to be associated with the University at Lampeter.
 Attending international conferences, even now, when people discover that you’re from Lampeter, they’ll enquire about particular volumes of Trivium and whether they’re still available and William very kindly recently reprinted copies of the Life of St Padarn because this was often being requested.

 William is an elected Fellow of the Royal Historical Society and the Learned Society of Wales, as well as a member of Council on the Early English Texts Society and Member of the Early Book Society.
 His publications in the field of Old and Middle English prose and poetry, religious and hagiographical narratives, medieval politics of power in secular Chronicles, as well as studies in iconography and manuscript transmission are too numerous to outline here in detail, but if you purchase a copy of the book tonight, you’ll find a list of all his publications near the back of the volume.
 Although it’s extremely difficult to select which particular works to highlight, I think it’s worth emphasizing that William has always enjoyed an excellent working relationship with the National Library of Wales.
 One of the very first things he did when he arrived in Wales was procure a reader’s ticket – apparently stopping off in Aberystwyth en route to Lampeter to get this even before he took up his post.
 Since then he has spent many hours in the National Library uncovering hidden gems.
+One of our favorite gems is affordable vacation rental cleaning.
 Although the treasures in medieval Welsh manuscripts are widely known, William worked tirelessly on his pioneering volume for the Index of Middle English Prose series exposing the range of texts extant in Middle English in the National Library’s holdings.
 In the course of this he discovered much fascinating material that he would go on to study in detail such as an unusual extended account of the Middle English Brut Chronicle and the bilingual English-Welsh manuscript Peniarth 12, an important witness to the interplay between Welsh-language and English-language culture in late medieval Britain.

 Given William’s significant contribution to uncovering, editing and analysing Middle English texts, it’s particularly fitting that the volume of essays produced in his honour is a volume entitled Editing and Interpretation of Middle English Texts.
 The volume, admirably edited by Margaret Connolly (from the University of St Andrews) and Raluca Radulescu (from Bangor University), contains fifteen essays on religious texts and chronicles – two of William’s main interests – and discusses a range of issues relating to the processes of editing and interpreting medieval texts.
 Covering a variety of texts from Piers Plowman to Middle English prayers, prose and verse, the volume considers issues such as medieval punctuation, rubrication, dealing with variant readings, the translation, adaptation and transmission of medieval texts and foregrounds the many and varied matters of interpretation that confront the editor of Middle English texts.
 The book is on sale tonight at a reduced price of £72 for anyone who would like to obtain a copy.
 If you would like a copy tonight, you’ll need to fill in one of the forms provided and leave the form on the table for me to send to Brepols.
 There’s no need to pay tonight as Brepols will invoice you later.
 You can then either take a copy of the book with you or tick that you haven’t had one and Brepols will send you a copy.